Tetiana Yevtushok

 Money biases

-• the psychology of money
+• psychology of money

 Money is more than just a tool for buying things—it plays a powerful role in shaping our emotions, behaviors, and decisions.
 Our relationship with money runs deep, often influenced by subconscious patterns and mental biases.
 Behavioral economics shines a spotlight on this fascinating connection between psychology and financial decision-making, uncovering how our minds shape the […]